 NYU School of Law devotes substantial resources to financial aid, including institutional grants, scholarship programs, and our Loan Repayment Assistance Program (LRAP).
 Legal education is a significant investment of time, effort, and money.
 It should be approached with a full understanding of both the benefits and the costs.
 NYU School of Law evaluates admissions applications without considering family financial strength or ability to pay.

 The majority of students in U.S. law schools finance their legal education with loans - federal and private.
-Most U.S. citizens or permanent residents are eligible for Federal Stafford Loans.
+Most U.S. citizens or permanent residents are eligible for Federal Student Loans.
 Private student loans are available to U.S. citizens or permanent residents and international students, if eligible.

 We encourage you to review the information on our website and contact us with any questions.